simonw/datasette-hashed-urls/README.md

 When the database file is updated and the server is restarted, the hash will change and content will be served from a new URL.
 Any hits to the previous hashed URLs will be automatically redirected.

+If you run Datasette using the `--crossdb` option to enable [cross-database queries](https://docs.datasette.io/en/stable/sql_queries.html#cross-database-queries) the `_memory` database will also have a hash added to its URL - in this case, the hash will be a combination of the hashes of the other attached databases.

 ## Configuration

 You can use the `max_age` plugin configuration setting to change the cache duration specified in the `cache-control` HTTP header.